Gin Smash

 Did You Know?

-The Gin Smash is believed to have originated in the 19th century and is often credited to the classic cocktail culture of the American South, where refreshing drinks with mint are a staple.
+The Gin Smash is believed to have originated in the 19th century and was popularized in the American South, showcasing the region's love for refreshing mint cocktails.

 Gin Smash Variations